-Brian L. Powell has served as the District Superintendent (pastor to pastors) of the Kentucky District Church of the Nazarene since January 2015.
-During that time the KYNAZ District has cast a vision to Renew, Equip, and Connect (R.E.C.) pastors, leaders, and churches across the state.
-The vision implements a C3 strategy of Corporate Prayer, Church Planting, and Congregational Revitalization.
-Over the last few years the Kentucky District has planted more than fifteen churches and an authentic sense of spiritual renewal is sweeping through many congregations.
+Under the leadership of Dr. Powell, the Kentucky District has cast a vision to Renew, Equip, and Connect (R.E.C.) pastors, leaders, and churches.
+The vision implements a strategy of Corporate Prayer, Church Planting, and Congregational Revitalization.
+Since 2015, the Kentucky District has planted more than fifty churches, and an authentic sense of renewal is sweeping through many congregations.

-Previously Dr. Powell served as the lead pastor at Decatur First Church of the Nazarene in Central Illinois.
-During his tenure the church developed a new vision and experienced notable growth.
-From 2005-2013 he served as the lead pastor at Raleigh First Church of the Nazarene in North Carolina.
-Under his leadership the church established a missional focus and also experienced significant growth.
-Raleigh First Nazarene made GROW Magazine’s top 50 church growth list for two consecutive years.
-Before moving to Raleigh Dr. Powell was the founding pastor of Covenant Life Church in Greensboro, N.C.
+Previously Dr. Powell served as the lead pastor at Decatur First Church in central Illinois.
+During his tenure, the church cast a new vision experienced notable growth.
+From 2005-2013 he served as the lead pastor at Amplify Church (formerly Raleigh First) in North Carolina.
+Under his leadership, the church established a missional focus and also experienced significant growth.
+Raleigh First Church made GROW Magazine’s top 50 church growth list for two consecutive years.
+Dr. Powell also served as a church planter from 2002-2005 and an associate pastor from 1997-2001.

-“Church is not something we do or a place we go, it is who we are.
-Effective ministry is driven by a clear vision that engages God’s mission in the world: Where there is no vision, the people perish (Proverbs 29:18).
+Church is not something we do or a place we go; it is who we are.
+Effective ministry is driven by a clear vision that engages God’s mission in the world: Where there is no vision the people perish (Proverbs 29:18).

 God’s call on my life is to cultivate and sustain a culture of renewal, discipleship, and mission as it relates to the church.
 When people regularly encounter the presence of the Holy Spirit (renewal) and are equipped to become devoted followers of Jesus (discipleship), they naturally become world-changers (mission).